-MANILA, Philippines — A bill which seeks to implement Value Added Tax (VAT) refund mechanisms for non-resident tourists in the Philippines was met with strong opposition and criticism at the Senate’s Monday plenary session.
+MANILA, Philippines — A bill that seeks to implement Value Added Tax (VAT) refund mechanisms for non-resident tourists in the Philippines was met with strong opposition and criticism at the Senate’s Monday plenary session.

 It was Senate Minority Leader Aquilino “Koko” Pimentel III who expressed his opposition to Senate Bill No. 2415 under Committee Report No. 106, noting that the measure lacks “assurance that it would surely boost the economy.”